 7 Types of Heroin

-Heroin comes in many colors, forms, textures, and cuts, and the most popular type of heroin can vary by region.
+Heroin comes in many colors, forms, textures, and cuts; the most popular type of heroin can vary by region.
 Substances that manufacturers add and drug dealers to heroin also affect its texture and appearance.

 1 White Powder Heroin

-White to off-white fine powder heroin known as diacetylmorphine hydrochloride is the purest form of heroin.
+What does powder heroin look like?
+White to off-white refined powder heroin, known as diacetylmorphine hydrochloride, is the purest form of heroin.
 However, it may be cut with other substances.
-Sometimes the color maybe beige or even pink, depending on the exact ingredients and the processing methods.
+Sometimes the color may be beige or pink, depending on the exact ingredients and the processing methods.
 Typically, the whiter the heroin, the purer it is, but white powder fillers can still cut it.
-Because it dissolves quickly, people will inject this type of heroin, but the additives can sometimes cause problems.
-It’s not usually smoked because it burns at a much higher temperature than other forms of heroin.
+Because it dissolves quickly, people inject this type of heroin, but the additives can sometimes cause problems.
+It’s not usually smoked because it burns at much higher temperatures than other forms of heroin.

 2 Brown powder Heroin

 Brown powder heroin is an increasingly common form of heroin.
-Brown powder used to be sold primarily in the western United States, but it is also showing up in cities in the Midwest and along the East Coast.
+Brown powder used to be sold primarily in the western United States, but it also shows up in cities in the Midwest and along the East Coast.